Frequently Asked Questions for All CPR Training & Classes

 Who can I contact for help with technical issues for online learning?

-For help with technical issues, please contact the American Red Cross Training Support Team at (888) 366-3294, along with CPR4LIFE USA at info@cpr4lifeusa.com so we can be notified of the issues.
+For help with technical issues, please contact the American Red Cross Training Support Team at (888) 366-3294 (Not open Sundays or Holidays).

 Do you offer onsite training courses?